← Back to Drug List

 • Completed tuberculosis (TB) test using tuberculin skin test or interferon-gamma release assay [IGRA]

-• Completed hepatitis B screening (at minimum, HBsAg, total anti-HBc and antibody to hepatitis B surface antigen [anti-HBs])
+• Completed hepatitis B screening (HBsAg, total hepatitis B core antibody [anti-HBc] and antibody to hepatitis B surface antigen [anti-HBs])

-• Current or past completion of hepatitis C screening (may initiate while waiting for results)
+• Current or past completion of hepatitis C screening (ixekizumab may be initiated while waiting for test results)

 • Prescribed and monitored by a VA/VA Community Care rheumatologist, dermatologist or locally designated expert

-• Has inflammatory articular disease (joint, spine, and/or entheseal), and a definite or provisional diagnosis of psoriatic arthritis
+• Inflammatory articular disease (joint, spine, and/or entheseal), and a definite or provisional diagnosis of psoriatic arthritis

 Source Documents